 Have you ever been to a swamp?
 In this lesson, you will learn about some of the many plants and animals of the swamp and how they interact.
 You will also be able to view a visual model of these interactions.

 35. The African & Australian Savanna Food Webs

 This lesson is on the food webs of the African and Australian savanna.
 In this lesson, we'll learn what a food web is and why it is important to study them.
-We will go over what a savanna is, and look at two specific examples of food webs in each savanna.
+We'll go over what a savanna is and look at two specific examples of food webs in each savanna.